RebeccaOlson/OpenRefine-humanities-lesson/_episodes/01-working-with-openrefine.md

 1. Go to author
 2. Go facts, then select customized facets, and select word facet
-3. A box called place should appear in the left hand side.
+3. A box named place should appear in the left side.

 > ## Exercise
 >